Pakistan Day Parade: 2015 - Present

-The Sherdils from the Pakistan Air Force Academy at Risalpur take part in the ceremony annually, performing formation aerobatics.
-On the planes used by the group, the Hongdu JL-8, has been showcased at the parade since 1994.
-Other aircraft such as the CAC/PAC JF-17 Thunder have also been unveiled at the parade.
-Bands from the armed forces that are present include the Pakistan Military Academy Band (PMA Band), the Pakistan Armed Forces Band and the Pakistan Air Force Band.
+In 2024, a full-scale parade was held which also featured contingents of the Azerbaijani and Chinese militaries.
+In 2025, the parade was held at Aiwan-e-Sadr, Islamabad.
+Due to Ramadan, the parade was held on a limited scale.

+The 2026 parade was cancelled on March 17 due to the ongoing Gulf oil crisis caused by the 2026 Iran War and the austerity measures announced by the Government of Pakistan.
+On May 7, DG ISPR announced that a large-scale military parade will take place on August 14, 2026.

 Accidents and incidents

 Members of the Pakistani Air Force during a parade rehearsal in 2016.

 During the rehearsals for the planned parade on 23 March 2020, a Pakistani Air Force Wing Commander flying in an F-16 jet was killed when it crashed in a wooded area.
 On March 13, 2020, A missing man formation would later be flown by the PAF on 13 March to honor the pilot.

-Ironically PAF lost an aircraft during rehearsals in 1975 while the parade was later cancelled due to inclement weather on the morning of 23 March 1975.
+PAF lost an aircraft during rehearsals in 1975 while the parade was later cancelled due to inclement weather on the morning of 23 March 1975.

 On March 23 1987, a Mirage aircraft crashed on approach to the parade ground.
 Flight Lieutenant Saeed Iqbal was killed on impact.